MrR0807/Notes/understanding-parquet-file.md

 > Apache Parquet is a columnar storage format that can efficiently store nested data.

-When I've started delving into this topic, none of these descriptions really rang with me.
-What is not explicitly emphasized that Parquet is built on top of previous solutions, which are blended together into what's know as Parquet.
+What is not explicitly emphasized that Parquet is built on top of several solutions, which are blended together into what's know as Parquet.
 I think each component should be addressed independently before trying to understand aggregate.

 Components that I'm going to address:
 * MapReduce